 Senior EU officials have just released a blueprint for another great leap forward in European integration, to be discussed by all 27 heads of state and government at this week’s summit meeting.
 Perhaps not surprisingly, this blueprint says little about the EU’s growing democratic deficit.
-Notwithstanding the urgency of the current crisis, it’s now highContinue reading “No more integration without more representation," as I argue here.
-If there's enough time to deliberate over technical Read more [...]
+Notwithstanding the urgency of the current crisis, it’s now highContinue reading “No more integration without more representation !”

 The so-called European Foreign Ministers Group on the Future of Europe has just released its report.
 Although the group was launched and chaired by German foreign minister Guido Westerwelle, its report was not entirely a German product.
 As the Auswaertiges Amt explains, “Alongside Foreign Minister Westerwelle, the Foreign Ministers of Austria, Belgium, Denmark, Italy, Luxembourg, the Netherlands, Poland, PortugalContinue reading “More Europe?”

 I’ve posted some thoughts on this on Crooked Timber, here.

 by Agustin Ruiz Robledo, Professor of Constitutional Law at the University of Granada (Spain) and Visiting Scholar at the UCD School of Law 2011-12 The pace of politics and life in the twenty-first century is so fast that the referendum of May 31 seems to have been held a year ago and is no longerContinue reading “Some political consequences of the referendum”

 Whatever medium or longer terms plans Chancellor Merkel has for the European Union, we are undoubtedly embarked on yet another treaty-reform journey.
 The immediate eurozone emergency may or may not require treaty change (one can only imagine that the Council legal services are engaged in a desperate battle to avoid that) but the dye hasContinue reading “Europe’s North Col: A New European Union Treaty?”